 Your washer is broken and you are at a loss for what to do next!
-Don’t worry Cashfloat have you covered – Here’s everything you need to know about washing machine repairs plus how to save money.
+Don’t worry Cashfloat have you covered – Here’s everything you need to know about washing machine repairs, plus some information about how to save money.

 Washing Machine Repairs

 One of the most essential home appliances today is the washing machine.
 The days when it took a whole day to do a weekly wash are now thankfully over.
-However, what happens when one day you start the machine and it refuses to work.
-Or, in a worse scenario, it pumps out water all over your kitchen floor?
+However, what happens when you go to start the machine and it refuses to work?
+Or, in a worse case scenario, it pumps out water all over your kitchen floor?
 The breakdown of an appliance like the washing machine means inconvenience, disruption and it can be costly.

-But it also come with a host of questions.
+But it also comes with a host of questions.
 How do you go about finding washing machine repairs at an affordable price?
 How much will repairs cost?
-Is it worth repairing or should you just replace?
+Is it worth repairing or should you just replace it?
 Cashfloat, an instant payday UK lender, explains all you need to know about getting your washing machine back up and running.

 Do it yourself – Washing machine repair

 Before you call out a repairman, check if you can fix the washing machine yourself.
-Watch this video to see all the reasons you should do DIY home repair.
+Watch this video to see all the reasons you should learn to do DIY home repairs.

 First check that the actual wall socket is working.
-Unplug the washing machine and plug in another electrical appliance that you are sure is working.
+Unplug the washing machine and plug in another electrical appliance that you are sure is working into the same socket and see if it works. .
 If that is not the problem, the washing machine could have a faulty connection or a blown fuse.
-You can fix this yourself by checking the manual or watching a tutorial online.
-If you are using an extension lead to connect your washer, the lead could be overheating or not have an earth wire.
+You can often fix this yourself by checking the manual or watching a tutorial online.
+Changing the fuse in a plug is easy.
+Argos have an easy video guide here.
+Faulty connections can be harder to fix, but it’s worth checking your manual for suggestions.
+If you are using an extension lead to connect your washer, the lead could be overheating or might not have an earth wire.
 Always connect large appliances like a washing machine directly to the mains power supply.
-If you don’t have a power socket nearby, you can look into getting the washing machine fitted with a longer wire.
-Alternatively, you can pay a few pounds to get additional wall outlets installed.
+If you don’t have a power socket nearby, you can look into getting a longer wire fitted to the washing machine.
+Alternatively, you can pay to get additional wall outlets installed.

 Leaks may occur through the door or soap dispenser drawers of the washing machine.
 These can be caused by a build up of minerals especially if you live in a hard water area.
-Alternatively, the build up could be undissolved soap.
+Alternatively, a build up of undissolved soap can cause the same problem.
 Some quick washing machine cleaning can solve the problem.
 Keep the drawers thoroughly cleaned and prevent mineral build up by using a water softener tablet each time you use the machine.

 If your washing machine is not draining correctly, the pump filter could be blocked with hair or other debris.
-You do need to make sure that you keep your machine clean, but you do not have to pay for expensive professional washing machine cleaning.
-You can clean it out yourself.
-The pump filter is usually found behind a small door on the front near to the base of the washer.
+You need to make sure that you keep your machine clean, but you do not have to pay for expensive professional washing machine cleaning.
+You can clean the pump filter out yourself.
+It is usually found behind a small door on the front near the base of the washer.
 Check the hand-book if you cannot locate the pump filter.

-A washing machine that is not filling up may have a partially blocked inlet pipe, or there might be a twist in the pipe.
-Alternatively, the hoses could be perished and causing leaks.
-Hoses and pipes are relatively cheap to and simple to replace.
+A washing machine that is not filling up may have a partially or completely blocked inlet pipe.
+Or there might be a twist in the pipe.
+Alternatively, the hoses could be perished and leaking.
+Hoses and pipes are relatively cheap buy and simple to replace.

 Just keep in mind that you should never jeopardise your safety by trying to fix electronic faults with a machine.
 Safety always comes first.
+Before you attempt any maintenance on a washing machine, even if it is not to the electrics, you should always make sure it is completely disconnected from any electricity supplies.
 You also don’t want to attempt a DIY fix only to cause yourself bigger and more expensive problems further down the line.
+So remember to be careful.

 Professional washing machine repairs

 What happens when you can’t fix your washer yourself?
 The newer models of washing machines and the latest smart appliances may break down due to either mechanical or electrical failure.
 Parts like the drive belt, the pump or the electronic computer chip which controls the programming for washing cycles can all go wrong.
 Worn belts can cause slipping, which you can hear.
-A faulty pump, however, can be identified by water remaining in the drum at the end of the cycle.
-Alternatively, the pump may simply stop working altogether.
+A faulty pump, can be identified by water remaining in the drum at the end of the cycle and a faulty electronic chip can be identified by erratic activity in washing cycles.

 So how do you go about finding a repairman and figuring out how to pay for it?
 Here we answer a few of the most important questions you will be wondering now.